 To see the Roman Palace by itself, the visitor needs to peel away the many historical layers, not without appreciating them, as they are themselves part of the rich tapestry of Croatian history and as they are what preserved it in the first place.
 It is facile to complain about later additions spoiling the vista of the original structure, as we have pointed out before both for Split and for other remarkable ancient buildings: much better to enjoy these sites in the fulness of their long life, with every extra element as a bonus.
 My favourite among those bonuses at Split is the superb chapel of Saint Martin, set in the interior of the great palace wall just above the Golden Gate, with its perfectly preserved early medieval interior, now part of a Dominican convent - what a place!
 The real joy in visiting a multi-phase monument like Diocletian's Palace is not just to peel away all the modifications and additions, so as to visualise the original structure, but after doing so, to carefully replace them, layer by layer and century by century, to truly understand the life and history of the place, how it has changed over time and how it has come to be what it is now.

-Diocletian’s Palace has been listed by UNESCO as World Heritage since 1979 and it deserves it richly, as one of the most spectacular Late Roman monuments to survive, and certainly the best example of its kind.
+Diocletian's Palace has been listed by UNESCO as World Heritage since 1979 and it deserves it richly, as one of the most spectacular Late Roman monuments to survive, and certainly the best example of its kind.
 It deserves much more than the casual glance most modern visitors cast on it, much more casual than the attention usually paid to the Athenian Acropolis or the monuments of Imperial Rome.
 One of its key attractions should be how it is still an active and inhabited place, and how so many layers of history have built up against it, on it and in it.
-The best way to do the peeling-away of historical layers the site requires, by the way, is to visit Split with an expert guide and – guess what? – that’s what we offer on our cruises from Split to Dubrovnik or from Dubrovnik to Split!
-It is also easy to add a visit to our other cruises in Dalmatia.
+The best way to do the peeling-away of historical layers the site requires, by the way, is to visit Split with an expert guide and - guess what? - that's what we offer on our cruises from Split to Dubrovnik or from Dubrovnik to Split!
+It is also easy to add a visit to one of our gulet cruises in Croatia.